Gender Equality Network: 'Glass walls' - Gender segregation & the pay gap

 By international standards, Australia has a highly gender segregated workforce.
 The 'glass walls' that segregate Australian working men and women are as significant to the gender pay gap as the 'glass ceiling'.

-Joining us for this panel discussion, moderated by DCA’s Knowledge & Development Manager, Andrew Maxwell, will be:
+Joining the panel discussion, moderated by DCA’s Knowledge & Development Manager, Andrew Maxwell, were:

 - Senator Jenny McAllister, who is Chair of the Finance and Public Administration References Committee that oversaw this Inquiry